louloucodes/louloucodes.github.io/_posts/2020-08-28-AWS-Lambda-Error.md

 It was just good luck that I was updating a lambda at the same time that this error showed up and propagated through all our lambdas.
 I should probably have some sort of alert set up for when this happens.

 Our tech lead figured it out quickly -- he referenced [this page](https://epsagon.com/tools/free-lambda-code-storage-exceeded/) and made some updates.
-I triggered the lambda, and all was well.
+I triggered the lambda to test it, and all was well.